pip-templates/pip-templates-data-go/doc/Deployment.md

 ## <a name="process"></a> Standalone Process

 The simplest way to deploy the microservice is to run it as a standalone process.
-This microservice is implemented in GoLang and requires installation of Go.
+This microservice is implemented in Golang and requires installation of Go.
 You can get it from the official website: https://golang.org/dl/

 **Step 1.** Download the microservice by following these [instructions](Download.md)